Learn Acoustic Guitar

 Unison notes – locate the same notes on different strings

-Same notes on the guitar fretboard
+Showing same notes on the guitar fretboard

 Whatever note you are playing, the same note is available on the next highest string 5 frets lower down the neck than your current position.
 With the exception of the B string which is 4 frets lower due to being tuned differently to make chord and scale transitions more convenient.
 In the example above we are using the E as an example, but obviously this theory holds true for all notes of the chromatic scale.